fugitivexyz/BookmarkBurst/README.md

 - User authentication with Supabase Auth
 - CRUD operations for bookmark management
 - Automatic metadata extraction from URLs (title, description, favicon)
-- Tagging system for organizing bookmarks
+- Advanced tagging system with suggestions and quick filtering
 - Clean and intuitive user interface built with React and Shadcn UI
 - Chrome extension for one-click bookmarking from any website